 When to file Form 2553 (timing)

-The time for filing Form 2553 will depend on whether your LLC is newly-formed or already existing.
+The timing for filing Form 2553 will depend on whether your LLC is newly-formed or already existing.

 For already-existing LLCs: